apache/airflow/dev/breeze/doc/10_advanced_breeze_topics.rst

       unittest.cfg - unit test configuration generated when entering the environment;
       webserver_config.py - webserver configuration generated when running Airflow in the container.
   /files - files mounted from "files" folder in your sources.
 You can edit them in the host as well
-      dags - this is the folder where Airflow DAGs are read from airflow-breeze-config - this is where you can keep your own customization configuration of breeze
+      dags - this is the folder where Airflow Dags are read from airflow-breeze-config - this is where you can keep your own customization configuration of breeze

 Note that when running in your local environment, the ``/root/airflow/logs`` folder is actually mounted